appium/appium/docs/en/contributing-to-appium/developers-overview.md

 1. Push the appropriate branch to GitHub, and don't forget to include the `--tags` flag to include the tag just created by `npm version`.
 1. Run `npm publish` (with `--tag beta` if this isn't an official release).

-For the main Appium packages, all the above steps must be taken, but with several changes.
+For the main Appium package, all the above steps must be taken, but with several changes.
 One reason is that for the main package we use NPM shrinkwrap to ensure dependencies don't change between installations.
 Another reason is that we develop on master and release on various branches.
 The way it works is